jonathanneo/spotify-app/README.md

 # SpotiML

 A pet project, playing around with spotify API features and ML.

+A demo app can be found here: https://spotiml.herokuapp.com/

+# Creating Spotify App
+You will neeed a Spotify App in order to send requests to the Spotify API.
+To create your App, go here: https://developer.spotify.com/dashboard/applications

+After creating your Spotify App, add your local host or domain to the redirect URL: e.g. `http://127.0.0.1:5000`.

 # Running locally
 1. Open terminal and `cd` into root of directory